-- The most important problem is the lack of really great and outstanding records (albums and songs).
+- The most important problem is the lack of really great and outstanding records (both albums and songs).

 - There are no more artists that really make a difference.

-From the 1950s to the 1990s, it was the artists who brought us new ideas and who created new genres.
-Of course the music industry supported genres and trends, but it always required an artist to create something innovative and new, or to push things onto new levels or even to the limits, and thus to kick off revolutions.
+From the 1950s to the 1990s, tons of great and innovative artists brought us new ideas and created new genres.
+Of course the music industry also supported new genres and trends, but it always required an artist to create something innovative and new, or to push things onto new levels or even to the limits, and thus to kick off revolutions.

 And the most shocking fact is that even the very few new good artists no longer seem to challenge the music industry.
 They seem to simply accept the situation and they seem to feel just fine, pleasing the masses while being imprisoned in the cage the music industry built for them.